apexDev37/Agizo/README.md

 permissions in the container's working dir to define the data file `.coverage` used by `coverage` to store metrics and derive report data.

+## Deployment

+You can access a [live] version of the application using the URL provided in the repository **About** section.
+The project is deployed to the PaaS (Platform as a Service), [Render], using their IaC (Infrastructure as code) model called blueprints.
+Blueprints enables for resources to be defined in a single config file, `render.yaml`, to support reproducible and versioned deployment and infrastructure specs.

 ## Licensing

 To make a repository open source, you must license it so that others may freely